execbyte/server-config/CA Simple.md

 DNS.4 = blog.rizki.com
 ```

-> DNS.n: This is called Subject Alternative Name ( SAN ).
+- `DNS.n`: This is called Subject Alternative Name ( SAN ).
-> SAN is useful for many domains & subdomains in 1 certificate file.
+- SAN is useful for many domains & subdomains in 1 certificate file.

 5. Request to CA ( Debian ) with CSR.
 The CA ( Debian ) will sign it with his private-key + certificate ( *.pem ) file.
 ```bash